Is it a Table or a Stream?¶

 SELECT * FROM customers

 A table is created from the underlying Kafka topic.
-When a table is created there are a few rules which apply.
-Please make sure the concepts presented in the tables section, are understood first.
+When a table is created, there are a few rules which apply.
+Please make sure that the concepts presented in the tables section are understood first.

 - the record Key component is the unique identifier for a record